-- Ap1 3.1 Your fee eligibility will be determined by where you are resident on the first day of the Seasonal Academic Year of your module: - a) if you are resident in the UK but you are not eligible for a UK nation fee you will be liable for the EU fee; - b) if you are resident in the Republic of Ireland you will be liable for the Republic of Ireland fee; - if you are resident in the European Approved Study Area you will be liable for the EU fee; - d) if you are resident in any other area in which you are permitted to register to study with The Open University, you will be liable for the standard fee; - e) if you are a 'locally engaged' member of staff, of any nationality, working at a UK Armed Forces base, British Embassy or Consulate in a non-UK territory you are liable to pay the relevant fee for that territory.
+- Ap1 3.1 Your fee eligibility will be determined by where you are resident on the first day of the Seasonal Academic Year of your module: - a) If you are resident in the UK but you are not eligible for a UK nation fee you will be liable for the EU fee. - b) If you are resident in the Republic of Ireland you will be liable for the Republic of Ireland fee. - c) If you are resident in the European Approved Study Area you will be liable for the EU fee. - d) If you are resident in any other area in which you are permitted to register to study with The Open University, you will be liable for the standard fee. - e) If you are a 'locally engaged' member of staff, of any nationality, working at a UK Armed Forces base, British Embassy or Consulate in a non-UK territory you are liable to pay the relevant fee for that territory.
 To ensure that The Open University can provide you with sufficient support to enable successful completion of your studies, you should use a non-BFPO address as your 'home address' and study modules that are available within your country of residence.

-Version number: 1.1 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2021 Date for review: March 2022
+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2022 Date for review: March 2023